-Some key senior staff have received appropriate training in the use of reasonable force and restraint using the "Team-Teach" methodology (see links at end of document).
+Some key senior staff have received appropriate training in the use of reasonable force and restraint using Positive Handling.
 Where possible, the expectation is that staff will exhaust all behavioural management strategies before they physically intervene.
 Where and when there is time, the physical interventions should be viewed as a "last resort option".